 Your objection may be allowed, allowed in part or disallowed.
 We will advise you of the outcome in writing and include reasons for the decision.
 If a reassessment is necessary, we will issue a notice together with any refund owing to you.

-If your objection results in a refund of tax and/or late payment interest, you are entitled to interest on the overpaid amount.
+If your objection results in a refund of tax and/or unpaid tax interest, you are entitled to interest on the overpaid amount.
 Interest is paid at the prescribed rate.
 Interest may not be paid in circumstances where the objection is disallowed or withdrawn because a reassessment is issued as a result of new information being provided on objection.

 If you are dissatisfied with the outcome, you can seek a review of an objection decision.